Wellness Policy for Hoffman Trinity Lutheran School

 - Qualified lunch room staff will provide students with a variety of nutritious and appealing foods that meet the health and nutrition needs of students; and will provide clean, safe, and pleasant settings and adequate time for students to eat.

-- Schools will provide nutrition education and physical education to foster lifelong habits of healthy eating and physical activity.
+- The school will provide nutrition education and physical education to foster lifelong habits of healthy eating and physical activity.

 TO ACHIEVE THESE POLICY GOALS: